tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

     Lorem ipsum dolor sit amet…

 The `author` content is the same over in the "Dynamic Routing and Static Generation" post.
-If JJ wanted to change his `picture` he'll need to update it on every post he's written.
+If JJ wanted to change his `picture` he will need to update it on every post he's written.
 Sounds like something a CMS would solve with a content _relationship_, JJ should ideally be an author who _has many_ posts.
 To solve this with our file-based content we could split the author data into its own file and place a reference to that author's filename in the `post` structure:

     author: _authors/jj.md